electricimp/AzureIoTHub/README.md

 #### create(*[deviceInfo][, callback]*)

 This method creates a new device identity in IoT Hub.
 The optional *deviceInfo* parameter is a table that must contain the required keys specified in the [Device Info Table](#device-info-table) or an AzureIoTHub.Device object.
 If the *deviceInfo* table’s *deviceId* key is not provided, the agent’s ID will be used.
-You may also provide an optional *callback* function that will be called when the IoT Hub responds [*(see above)*](#azureiothubregistry-class-methods).
+You may also provide an optional *callback* function that will be called when the IoT Hub responds [*(see above)*](#azureiothubregistry-class-methods) for details.

 #### update(*deviceInfo[, callback]*)

 This method updates an existing device identity in IoT Hub.
 The *deviceInfo* field is a table containing the keys specified in the [Device Info Table](#device-info-table) or an AzureIoTHub.Device object.
-The table’s read-only and *statusReason* values cannot be updated via this method.
-You may also provide an optional *callback* function that will be called when IoT Hub responds [*(see above)*](#azureiothubregistry-class-methods).
+If passing in a table please not it must include a *deviceId* key.
+The update function cannot change the values of any read-only properties, and the *statusReason* value cannot be updated via this method.
+You may provide an optional *callback* function that will be called when IoT Hub responds [*(see above)*](#azureiothubregistry-class-methods) for details.

 #### remove(*deviceId[, callback]*)

 This method deletes a single device identity from IoT Hub.
 The *deviceId* string parameter must be provided.
-You may also provide an optional *callback* function that will be called when IoT Hub responds [*(see above)*](#azureiothubregistry-class-methods).
+You may also provide an optional *callback* function that will be called when IoT Hub responds [*(see above)*](#azureiothubregistry-class-methods) for details.

-#### get(*deviceId[, callback]*)
+#### get(*deviceId, callback*)

-This method returns the properties of an existing device identity in IoT Hub.
-The *deviceId* string parameter must be provided.
-You may also provide an optional *callback* function that will be called when IoT Hub responds [*(see above)*](#azureiothubregistry-class-methods).
+This method requests the properties of an existing device identity in IoT Hub.
+This method has two required parameters: a string *deviceId*, and a *callback* function that will be called when IoT Hub responds [*(see above)*](#azureiothubregistry-class-methods) for details.

-#### list(*[callback]*)
+#### list(*callback*)

-Returns an array of up to 1000 existing device identities from IoT Hub.
+This method requests a list of device identities.
+When IoT Hub responds an array of up to 1000 existing device identities will be passed to the *callback* function, [*(see above)*](#azureiothubregistry-class-methods) for details.

 ## AzureIoTHub.Device